AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 Instance is hosted at xprof-97db0ee6-93f6-46d4-b4c4-6d024b34a99f VM.
 ```

+> Note: Depending on availability, the zone specified might not have the default
+> machine type for the VM.
+In that case, you instead might see an error followed
+> by potential zones that the machine type is available.
+>
+> For more details, see [section](#xprofiler-create-machine-type) on machine
+> types when using `xprofiler create`.

-This will create a VM instance with xprofiler packages installed.
-The setup can
+This will create a VM instance with `xprofiler` packages installed.
+The setup
-take up to a few minutes.
+can take up to a few minutes.
 The link above is shareable with anyone with IAM
 permissions.

-By default, xprofiler instances will be hosted on a c4-highmem machine.
+By default, `xprofiler` instances will be hosted on a c4-highmem machine.
 Users
 can also specify a machine type of their choice using the -m flag.

-During `create`, Users will be prompted if they would like to create a second
+During `create`, users will be prompted if they would like to create a second
-instance for the same gcs path.
-Pressing anything but Y/y will exit the program.
+instance for the same GCS path.
+Pressing anything but `Y` or `y` will exit the
+program.

 ```
 $ xprofiler create -z <zone> -l gs://<some-bucket>/<some-run>/tensorboard